 The idea of saving funds in case of the proverbial "rainy day" is obviously a good one — depending, of course, on where one saves those funds (ask any broker and he'll tell you how there's unlimited wealth to be made in the Stock Market!...but we won't go there) — so what's not to like about this Proposition?
 Besides its fantastically complicated new math, there are two items which make the reader wary: 1) the Governor is again asking for "special new authority to reduce certain types of spending without legislative approval," and 2) as usual, the funds to be saved will come out of poor people's pockets.

 Saving money by spending less on "equipment purchases" or "capital outlay" (whatever that is) might fly, but that "special new authority" will eliminate Cost-Of-Living-Adjustments for everything — except the salaries of the boys and girls running things in government.
 And as we know, they, like feckless office-holding pencil-pushers everywhere, are too busy "pursuing excellence" to get by on less than a measly hundred grand (or more, plus perqs) a year, whereas commonplace uninsured mortals who have to work for a living can muddle by on about half that.
 Or less.
-If only we were excellent, too; a fellah could use that kind of scratch, eh?

 You'd think it would be obvious that to generate funds through taxes, you tax the people who actually HAVE THE FUNDS to start with.
 But no, California's megawealthy may rest easy (as if they were worried to begin with) since 1A will almost double Vehicle License Fees and increase Personal Income Taxes (superbly abbreviated into "PIT") by the same flat percentage for everybody, while reducing dependent child credits.
 Once again the folks who can afford it the least will do the paying.